Ecanvasser Contact Merge will allow you import and merge new files without a Contact ID.

 Clearing up your database is simple - all contacts in your Ecanvasser campaign are tied to a Contact File, specifically the newest file they were present on.
 As such, if you'd like to identify the potential duplicates, those who have moved out of the area, etc. and delete, simply:

-If you wish to be a bit more cautious, feel free to add additional filters to exclude certain voters.
-For example, you might want to filter for Raised Issue - Yes also, to ensure no Issue gets deleted along with its voter; and this will also allow you another opportunity to check in with a voter to confirm if they have or have not moved!
+If you wish to be a bit more cautious, feel free to add additional filters to exclude certain contacts.
+For example, you might want to filter for Raised Issue - Yes also, to ensure no Issue gets deleted along with its contact; and this will also allow you another opportunity to check in with a contact to confirm if they have or have not moved!

 Check out our handy De-Duplication Tool for confirming and merging when a contact is a duplicate in your database.

 If you have any additional questions contact email@example.com